mmenegoz/climate_HMA_course/README.md

 You can download this repository by using the commande git clone https://github.com/mmenegoz/climate_HMA_course.git

-For the 2024 UGA master students, please use the branch M2_climat_2024 (or you might want to test binder_2023).
+For the 2025 UGA master students, please use the branch M2_climat_2025.

 **General description of this github repository:**

 * This Readme.md file.

-* Document of the course: menegoz_climate_change_mountains_2024.pdf
+* Document of the course: menegoz_climate_change_mountains_2025.pdf

 * A training script: HMA_climate_trends_CRU.ipynb